-We have concluded that there is a clear commitment on the part of those in possession of such arms to work constructively to achieve their removal from the political equation as part of the process of all-party negotiations.
-However, no physical decommissioning will not occur prior to such negotiations.
+With regard to the second of the two specific questions in paragraph seven of the communique, we have concluded that there is a clear commitment on the part of those in possession of such arms to work constructively to achieve their removal from the political equation as part of the process of allparty negotiations, even if not prior to such talks.

-The view of the vast majority of the organizations and individuals whose views we received was that a decommissioning of arms will not occur prior to all party negotiations.
-It was the unanimous and emphatically expressed view of the representatives of the political parties closely associated with the paramilitary organizations on both sides.2 Most tellingly, it was the unanimous view of the leadership of the security forces, north and south.
+The view of the vast majority of the organizations and individuals who made oral and/or written submissions was that a decommissioning of arms of any magnitude would not occur prior to all-party negotiations.
+This was the unanimous and emphatically expressed view of the representatives of the political parties closely associated with the paramilitary organizations on both sides.
+Most tellingly, it was the unanimous view of the leadership of the security forces, north and south.
 The highest leadership of both the Royal Ulster Constabulary and the Gardai were clear and unequivocal in their views that the leaders of those political parties could not obtain a prior decommissioning of arms, regardless of their willingness to do so.

-It is possible to debate the morality or wisdom of such a circumstance.
-It is a hard fact with which all concerned must deal.
+It is possible to debate the morality or wisdom of such a circumstance, but it is nonetheless a fact with which all concerned must deal.

-Iit does not follow, logically or morally, that substantive all party talks should begin without further commitment.
-To the contrary, it is necessary to affirm certain principles and practical requirements to which all parties should commit or recommit before the commencement of such negotiations.
+It does not follow that all-party talks should begin without further trust and confidence-building.
+On the contrary, it is necessary to affirm certain principles and practical requirements to which all parties should commit or recommit before the commencement of such negotiations.